 3. Risk Management

-In New Zealand, the Financial Markets Authority (FMA) is the body responsible for regulating the financial markets in the country including NZ forex brokers.
+Financial Markets Authority (FMA) is the body responsible for regulating brokers in New Zealand.
 A broker must be fully registered with the FMA for its operations in the country to be legal.

 Many international forex brokers have targeted New Zealand to try to capitalize on its growing forex trading marketplace.
 But not all brokers that want to offer their services to New Zealand forex traders gain registration from the industry regulator, the Financial Markets Authority (FMA).